smbeiragh/sanam/README.md

 ## Vendors
-Most of projects uses 3rd parity libraries and framework, using a package manger to keep our dependacies out of our source code is good idea, it can fasiliate updating dependancies and prevent everybody on team from editing dependancy source code.
+Most of projects uses 3rd parity libraries and framework, using a package manger to keep our dependacies out of our source code is good idea, it can facilitate updating dependencies and prevent everybody on team from editing dependencies source code.

 ## Overriding Vendors
-Often we need to override vendors default styles, we should avoid editing dependacies source code. overriding can happen using vendor configs or by applying some css rules to override vendor css rules
+Often we need to override vendors default styles, we should avoid editing dependencies source code. overriding can happen using vendor configs or by applying some css rules to override vendor css rules

 ## Legacy styles
-Sometimes, for example in a refactoring phase, we may have some old unconventional stylesheet which intended to be refactored and removed later. we keep this type of styles in a specefic place, a file or a set of files in a directory, when ever we have time to resume refactoring, we know where are old code and every body on team knows these styles are matter to refactor and removal and any new code shouldn't developed based on them.
+Sometimes, for example in a refactoring phase, we may have some old unconventional stylesheet which intended to be refactored and removed later. we keep this type of styles in a specific place, a file or a set of files in a directory, when ever we have time to resume refactoring, we know where are old code and every body on team knows these styles are matter to refactor and removal and any new code shouldn't developed based on them.

 ## Shame styles
-Sometimes in a force of time or other limitaions we write unconventional hacky code, we keep these type of codes in a specefic place, usually shame file to refactor them, every team member knows codes in this file are temporarey hacks that should be fixed and should not develop new code based on them.
+Sometimes in a force of time or other limitations we write unconventional hacky code, we keep these type of codes in a specific place, usually shame file to refactor them, every team member knows codes in this file are temporarily hacks that should be fixed and should not develop new code based on them.

-The differance between legacy styles and shame styles is about time, legacy styles are old styles during a huge style refactor phase. we do not develop legacy style. they're legacy, but shame styles are force codes that should be refactored and may happen in any time of project life time not a major refactor
+The difference between legacy styles and shame styles is about time, legacy styles are old styles during a huge style refactor phase. we do not develop legacy style. they're legacy, but shame styles are force codes that should be refactored and may happen in any time of project life time not a major refactor